 Rooney responded in the papers saying that he would get to the bottom of the dissension, but he was still backing Blood.
-Other complaints surfaced saying that Blood was getting 45 minutes of playing time while others who had contributed the tear before languished on the bench.
-For example, Bill Davidson started 10 games in 1937 but only 2 in 1938.
+Other complaints surfaced saying that Blood was getting 45 minutes of playing time while others who had contributed the year before languished on the bench.
+For example, Bill Davidson started 10 games in 1937 but only two in 1938.

 Somehow, Pittsburgh rose above the drama and took the next two games.
 First, they traveled to Brooklyn and beat the Dodgers 17-3.
-A quick trip up to Boston to lay an exhibition against the Shamrocks who were owned by Rooney friend George Kenneally – who was also a teammate of Blood’s with the 1928 Maroons – there last in the NFL.
-Pittsburgh then returned to New York to beat the Giants 13-10.
+A quick trip up to Boston for an exhibition against the Shamrocks who were owned by Rooney friend George Kenneally – who was also a teammate of Blood’s with the 1928 Maroons – their last in the NFL.
+Pittsburgh returned to New York to beat the Giants 13-10.
 However, that was the high mark of the season.

-The team also played four exhibition games during the season which did not help the team recover from their league games but were scheduled to help Art Rooney recoup some of the losses he was taking at the box office.
-Between home losses to the Packers and the Redskins; they played the Warren Redjackets and McKeesport Olympics on October 30 & 31.
+The team played four exhibition games during the season which did not help the team recover from their league games.
+Art Rooney scheduled the exhibitions to recoup some of the losses he was taking at the box office.
+Between home losses to the Packers and the Redskins; they played the Warren Redjackets and McKeesport Olympics on October 30 and 31.
 During a second bye week after the home loss to the Redskins and a game against the Eagles that was played in Charleston, West Virginia – the team took a cross country train trip to play the Los Angeles Bulldogs in Colorado Springs, losing 17-6 and then continuing on to Los Angeles to play the Bulldogs at home which ended in a 14-14 tie.

-Just a few days after missing the Eagles game.
-Andy Rooney said that Johnny Blood would be back in 1939.
+Just a few days after missing the Eagles game, Art Rooney said that Johnny Blood would be back in 1939.
 He truly must have adored that man.
 Rooney is reported to have said, “I was going to fire him, but the players loved him.
 So, I told him, ‘John, you have to make the games.’”

 Pittsburgh would finish with six straight losses to finish 2-9.
 They had some good players.
-Whizzer White & left guard Byron Gentry were first team all-pros while fullback Stu Smith was a pro bowler at fullback.
-However, there production was about thee same as in 1937 averaging 129 yards rushing a game and only 83 yards passing a game in 1938 compared to 128.5 & 83 in 1937.
+Whizzer White and left guard Byron Gentry were first team all-pros while fullback Stu Smith was a pro bowler at fullback.
+However, their production was about the same as in 1937.
+Pittsburgh averaged 129 yards rushing a game and only 83 yards passing a game in 1938 compared to 128.5 and 83 in 1937.
 Scoring dropped from 122 points to only 79 on 1937.

-The offseason news in 1939 was less optimistic than thee previous year and hope was held out that Whizzer White would return.
+The off-season news in 1939 was less optimistic than the previous year.
+Hope was held out that Whizzer White would return.
 Art Rooney maintained regular correspondence with White while he was in England.
 Rooney pointed out that Pittsburgh still had White’s contract and that Whizzer said he would play for Pittsburgh in 1940 if he continued in football.
 Rumors continued that he may return due to the war right up to the start of the season.

-Changes were underway.
-Johnny Blood announced that he was retiring from playing and would coach from the sidelines unless “some unforeseen emergency arises.”
-Johnny Blood also moved training camp to Two Rivers, Wisconsin, over a ten hour drive from Pittsburgh.
-He communicated with Art Rooney via telegram.
-17 August 1939 blurb from the Pittsburgh Press: “Lost, strayed or stolen – two football players somewhere between Pittsburgh and Two Rivers, Wis. … Four days ago, Bill Davidson, halfback and Armand Niccolai, tackle, left Pittsburgh by auto to report to the Pirates training camp at Two Rivers … Today Coach Johnny Blood wired President Art Rooney: ‘Did Davidson and Niccolai think they were going to Pasadena for a New Year’s Day Rose Bowl Game?
+An August 17, 1939 blurb from the Pittsburgh Press: “Lost, strayed or stolen – two football players somewhere between Pittsburgh and Two Rivers, Wis. … Four days ago, Bill Davidson, halfback and Armand Niccolai, tackle, left Pittsburgh by auto to report to the Pirates training camp at Two Rivers … Today Coach Johnny Blood wired President Art Rooney: ‘Did Davidson and Niccolai think they were going to Pasadena for a New Year’s Day Rose Bowl Game?
 Send out searchers for them.’”
-I don’t know if Blood was yanking the Chief’s chain or if indeed the to players were missing in action.
+I don’t know if Blood was yanking the Chief’s chain or if indeed the two players were missing in action.

 The 1939 squad was being called the “mystery outfit”.
-Perhaps because it was unknown who would be the big star of the team with the loss of Whizzer White or maybe the secrecy that shrouded the team training at such a remote location.
-Pittsburgh had traded their first two draft picks, and so had passed on some future stars.
-The Chicago Bears used the first-round draft choice received from Pittsburgh to select Sid Luckman who George Halas converted from a college tailback in the single wing into a T formation passing quarterback – a full 13 years before Pittsburgh would finally follow the rest if the league.
+Perhaps because it was unknown who would be the big star of the team with the loss of Whizzer White or maybe the secrecy that shrouded the team training at a remote location.
+Pittsburgh traded their first two draft picks, and so had passed on some future stars.
+The Chicago Bears used the first-round draft choice received from Pittsburgh to select Sid Luckman.
+George Halas converted Luckman from a college tailback in the single wing into a T-formation passing quarterback – a full 13 years before Pittsburgh would finally follow the rest if the league.

 The team was going to break camp and return to Pittsburgh after playing a double header against Green Bay.
 This format was set up so that the coaches could see all their players in action.
-The first game ended in a 7-7 tie and the Packers greater depth provided a 17-0 in in the second game.
-A September 4th Post-Gazette article revealed that the team was still at Two Rivers and would stop en route to play the semipro Minerva Bobcats at Baberton, Ohio on Labor Day.
-The plan was then to practice in McKeesport before traveling to Philadelphia to play their first league game on September 10th.
+The first game ended in a 7-7 tie.
+But the Packers greater depth provided a 17-0 win in the second game.
+A September 4 Post-Gazette article revealed that the team was still at Two Rivers and would stop en route to play the semipro Minerva Bobcats at Baberton, Ohio on Labor Day.
+The plan was then to practice in McKeesport before traveling to Philadelphia to play their first league game on September 10.

-Art Rooney was seeing the team for the first time since a political campaign kept him from visiting the training camp.
-He did meet the team in Philadelphia, but the Eagles had the last laugh as they postponed thee game due the possibility of rain.
-The game had to be rescheduled sine Pittsburgh had an upcoming math against Brooklyn in just four days.
+Art Rooney saw the team for the first time since a political campaign kept him from visiting the training camp.
+He met the team in Philadelphia, but the Eagles had the last laugh as Bert Bell postponed thee game due the possibility of rain.
+The game had to be rescheduled since Pittsburgh had an upcoming match against Brooklyn in just four days.

 The Pittsburgh Pirates (Steelers) “mystery team” of 1939 was finally unveiled against the Dodgers.
 Sixth round draft choice George Platukis gave Pittsburgh a temporary lead with a 30-yard touchdown reception but that was it.
 Pittsburgh had three turnovers and lost 12-7.
 Only eight players remained from Blood’s original 1937 preseason roster.